wackyleo459/ic_counter/README.md

-# ic_counter
+# Rust + Svelte Counter Example
-Counter example turned into full-stack application built on Internet Computer, using Rust and Svelt
+Counter full-stack application built on the Internet Computer, using Rust and Svelt